Our online credential programs are Commission on Teacher Credentialing (CTC) approved.

-The Administrator Induction Program is offered by VCOE for novice administrators who possess a Preliminary Administrative Services Credential.
-In consultation with the employer and a qualified mentor, candidates develop a Leadership Action Plan that builds on prior knowledge and experiences.
-Over the two year program, candidates are assessed on their growth toward becoming proficient in the California Professional Standards for Educational Leaders (CPSELs) and to earn a Clear Administrative Credential.
+The Administrator Induction Program is for novice administrators who possess a Preliminary Administrative Services Credential.
+In consultation with the employer and a qualified coach, candidates develop a job-embedded Personalized Learning Plan.
+Over the two year program, candidates are assessed on their growth toward becoming proficient in the CA Professional Standards for Educational Leaders (CPSELs) and to earn a clear credential.

-The Ventura County Orthopedic Impairment Added Authorization Program is a CTC-Approved program that provides a special education teacher with an additional credential authorization to teach children with disabilities in which the primary disability is "orthopedic impairment" (a severe orthopedic impairment that adversely affects a child's educational performance).
+The Ventura County Orthopedic Impairment Added Authorization Program provides a special education teacher with an additional credential authorization to teach children with disabilities in which the primary disability is "orthopedic impairment" (a severe orthopedic impairment that adversely affects a child's educational performance).

-The Ventura County LAD program is a CTC-approved program that provides a special education teacher the authorization to provide instructional services to students with academic communication and language needs to children in preschool, kindergarten, in grades 1 -12 through age 22, and classes organized primarily for adults, but does not take the place of speech and language services as defined in Education Code section 56333.
+The Ventura County LAD program provides a special education teacher the authorization to provide instructional services to students with academic communication and language needs to children in preschool, K-12 through age 22, and classes organized primarily for adults.

-The Ventura County Office of Education is offering online modules that meet the 45 hours of preparation required for a current or prospective substitute teacher to obtain an initial Teaching Permit for Statutory Leave (TPSL).
+The Ventura County Office of Education is offering online modules that meet the 45 hours of preparation required for a current or prospective substitute teacher to obtain an initial or renewal of the Teaching Permit for Statutory Leave (TPSL).
 The modules are ongoing and may be taken at any time.

-The new California Center on Teaching Careers (CCTC) offers an innovative and connected approach to the recruitment, preparation and retention of quality candidates.
-Through its new interactive virtual digital platform (vortal) and multiple partnerships with education agencies throughout California including the Ventura County Office of Education, the CCTC brings a comprehensive approach to solving the teacher shortage.
+CCTC offers an innovative approach to the recruitment, preparation, and retention of teachers.
+Through its vortal and partnerships with CA education agencies, the CCTC brings a comprehensive approach to solving the teacher shortage.